Event Description

 There will be 3 aid stations:

-An unmanned aid station between Start/Finish and Halfway with water & ice
+Road Crossing: Unmanned aid station between Start/Finish and Hot Tamales with water & ice, miles 1 and 5 on course.

-Runners should set up their own support area along the course line for extended rest periods, personal gear, and preferences for food and hydration.
+Runners should set up their own support area in the start/finish main parking area or along the first 400 meters of the course line for extended rest periods, personal gear, and preferences for food and hydration.
 Note that vehicles parked along the course will not be able to move till Sunday at 6 PM, this includes vehicle loading/unloading.
 Those wishing to leave earlier can park in the large field area which is open to in/out traffic as needed.

 Aid Station Items (subject to change/while quantities last for non-critical items):